motts02/AnimalInterface/README.md

 # AnimalInterface
-Example of defining and interface
+Example of defining an interface and of an anonymous class